RobTillaart/CHT832X/README.md

 ### Asynchronous interface

+- **int requestData()** triggers a new single shot conversion.
+- **bool dataReady()** checks if 60 milliseconds have passed since last request, indicating conversion ready
+- **int readData()** read the raw data, convert to T & H and store them in cache until next readData() call.

+The ASYNC interface will be extended when other acquisition modi are supported.
+There is continuous modes that work differently.

 ### Synchronous interface

+Note: the read() call wraps the ASYNC interface in a blocking call which lasts for 60 milliseconds.

 - **int read()** reads both the temperature and humidity from the sensor.
 Can be called at most once per second, otherwise it will return **CHT832X_ERROR_LASTREAD**